giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 > __1001 ways to manage side effects in Redux__

-Well, if you are still with me at this point of the post you surely are a tough person and I would be happy to hear what is your way to unit test React Redux application.
+Well, if you are still with me at this point of the post you surely are a tough person and I would be happy to hear what is your way to unit test a React Redux application.
 Drop me a comment below!

 You can find the entire source code of the examples above in this [Github repo](https://github.com/giamir/unit-testing-react-redux).